Khatri: Etymology

 Dr. Dharamvir Bharati comments that in Punjabi language, Kṣatriya is pronounced as Khattrī.
 As per Dr. GS Mansukhani and RC Dogra, "Khatri appears to be unquestionably a Prakritised form of Sanskrit word Kshatriya."
-According to philologist Ralph Lilley Turner, in his etymological Dictionary of the Indo-Aryan Lexicon, it is the Punjabi word "khattrī", meaning "warrior", that derives from Sanskrit "kṣatriya", whereas another the Gujarati word "khātrī", meaning "a caste of Hindu weavers", derives from Sanskrit "kṣattr̥", meaning "carver, distributor, attendant, doorkeeper, charioteer, son of a female slave".
+According to philologist Ralph Lilley Turner, in his etymological Dictionary of the Indo-Aryan Lexicon, it is the Punjabi word "khattrī", meaning "warrior", derived from Sanskrit "kṣatriya", whereas another Gujarati word "khātrī", meaning "a caste of Hindu weavers", derives from Sanskrit "kṣattr̥", meaning "carver, distributor, attendant, doorkeeper, charioteer, son of a female slave".

-John Stratton Hawley and Mann clarify that the word "Khatri" derives from the Sanskrit "Kshatriya", in Punjab's context Khatri refers to a "cluster of merchant castes including Bedis, Bhallas and Sodhis".
+John Stratton Hawley and Mann clarify the word "Khatri" derives from the Sanskrit "Kshatriya", in Punjab's context Khatri refers to a "cluster of merchant castes including Bedis, Bhallas and Sodhis".
 Purnima Dhavan sees the claim as originating from a conflation of the phonetically similar words khatri and kshatriya, but refers to Khatris as a "trading caste" of the Sikh Gurus.

-Early history

-According to S. Sasikanta Sastri, Greek historians have mentioned that Alexander faced stiffed resistance from Indian army of "Kathiyo" warriors.
-Sastri further adds that "even in present day modern-India, a group of martial caste members called Khati (Khatri) exist in North-India".
-Michael Witzel, writing in his paper "Sanskritization of the Kuru State" states the Kathaiois were Kaṭha Brahmins.
+History

-Medieval history
+Medieval era

-Emperor Jahangir in his autobiography Jahangirnama while talking about the castes, he observed "The second highest caste (after Brahmins in the caste system) is the Chhatri which is also known as Khattri.
+Emperor Jahangir in his autobiography Jahangirnama while talking about the castes observed "The second highest caste (after Brahmins in the caste system) is the Chhatri which is also known as Khattri.
 The Chhatri caste's purpose is to protect the oppressed from the aggression of the oppressors".